 If you’ve experienced trouble finding employment or pursuing other goals due to the presence of criminal records on your background, a Certificate of Non-Disclosure can serve as a positive development for your situation.

 The original intent of the Certificate of Non-Disclosure was to relieve pressure on people who have reformed their conduct, paid their debt to society for their crime, and have moved on to become model citizens.

 Depending on the original crime, Certificates of Non-Disclosure may be available for both felony and misdemeanor criminal records.

 Felony Criminal Record Sealing

-Certificates of Non-Disclosure, or criminal record sealing as its commonly referred, is available for persons convicted of felony offenses 5 years after they have “successfully” served out their probationary/community supervision period.
-After the 5th year the defendant can petition the court for Non-Disclosure of their felony records.
+Certificates of Non-Disclosure, or criminal record sealing as it’s commonly referred, is available for persons convicted of felony offenses 5 years after they have “successfully” served out their probationary/community supervision period.
+After the 5th year, the defendant may petition the court for Non-Disclosure of their felony records.

 Misdemeanor Criminal Record Sealing